instedd/telemetry/README.md

 InsteddTelemetry.timespan_update(metric, key_attributes, since, until)
 ```

-When created, these reports will be associated with a particular period of time and will be send to the telemetry server when this period is ended.
+When created, these reports will be associated with a particular period of time and will be sent to the telemetry server when this period is ended.

-Additionally, metrics can be reported by creating custom _collectors_ that run before any period is send to the server.
+Additionally, metrics can be reported by creating custom _collectors_ that run before any period is sent to the server.
 Collectors define a method where you can run custom code and return a dictionary that hold the different metrics to be reported.

 The collector should define a static method named `collect_stats` that expects the period for this metric: